14 MIN READ

-First, tact is important when you have to deliver bad news or provide critical feedback, whether in personal or professional situations.
+First, tact is important when you have to deliver bad news or provide critical feedback, whether in a personal or professional situation.

 Finally, tact can help you to avoid conflict, find common ground, and allow others to save face.
 It can therefore be an important asset in negotiations and in conflict resolution.

 What might be seen as open, fair feedback in some cultures might be seen as profoundly rude in others; while a message from a manager from a tactful culture may be seen as weak – or missed entirely – by a team member from a more forthright one.